spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Create an SSH key pair and add to the GCP account.
 Open the [GCP Compute Engine console](https://console.cloud.google.com/compute/instances) and, in the navigation panel, under *Setting*, choose *Metadata*.
 Open the *SSH Keys* tab and click on *Add SSH Key*.

-Refer to the [create SSH keys guide](https://cloud.google.com/compute/docs/connect/create-ssh-keys) to create the ssh key on your local machine

-Copy and paste the full value of your public key and save it.
+Refer to the [create SSH keys guide](https://cloud.google.com/compute/docs/connect/create-ssh-keys) to create the ssh key on your local machine.
+Then, copy the full value of your public key and paste it on GCP.

 ![gcp key pair creation](deploy-k8s-cluster/gcp/gcp_ssh_key_create.png)